CGFrog/graphing_calculator/README.md

 # Graphing Calculator

 Using the project to familiarize myself with integrating libraries with standard C++.
-The goals of this project are to emphasize code readability, optimized time complexities, and production level user experience.
+This project aims to emphasize code readability and optimized time complexities.

 FINISHED
 - Create a Binary Tree based on the function entered by the user.